-Performance outcomes Acceptable outcomes Compliance PO58 AO58 Not applicable Development ensures adverse impacts from service vehicles on the road network, external to the site, are minimised.
-No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1c - Waterfront South sub-precinct.
+Performance outcomes Acceptable outcomes Compliance PO58 Development ensures adverse impacts from service vehicles on the road network, external to the site, are minimised.
+AO58 No acceptable outcomes are prescribed.
+Not applicable The site is not within Sub-precinct 1c - Waterfront South sub-precinct.
 PO59 AO59 Not applicable Entry to the site is landscaped to enhance the amenity of the area and provide a pleasant working environment.
-Areas used for loading and unloading, storage, utilities and car parking are screened from public view: The site is not located in Sub-precinct 1c - Waterfront South sub-precinct. (a) by a combination of landscaping and screen fencing; (b) dense planting along any road frontage is a minimum width of 3 metres.
+Areas used for loading and unloading, storage, utilities and car parking are screened from public view: (a) by a combination of landscaping and screen fencing; (b) dense planting along any road frontage is a minimum width of 3 metres.
+The site is not within Sub-precinct 1c - Waterfront South sub-precinct.
 PO60 AO60 Not applicable Landscaping is informal in character and complementary to the existing natural environment, provides screening and enhances the visual appearance of the development.
 For any development landscaping is in accordance with the Plant species schedule in Planning scheme policy SC6.7- Landscaping.
-The site is not located in Sub-precinct 1c - Waterfront South sub-precinct.
-Additional requirements for Sub-precinct 1d - Limited Development sub-precinct PO61 AO61 Not applicable The height of buildings and structures contributes to the desired form and outcomes for the sub- Buildings and structures are not more than one storey and 4 metres in height.
-The site is not located in Sub-precinct 1d - Limited Development sub-precinct. precinct and are limited to a single storey.
+The site is not within Sub-precinct 1c - Waterfront South sub-precinct.
+Additional requirements for Sub-precinct 1d - L imited Development sub-precinct PO61 AO61 Not applicable The height of buildings and structures contributes to the desired form and outcomes for the subprecinct and are limited to a single storey.
+Buildings and structures are not more than one storey and 4 metres in height.
 Note - Height is inclusive of the roof height.
-Additional requirements for Sub-precinct 1e - Community and recreation sub-precinct
+The site is not within Sub-precinct 1d - Limited Development sub-precinct.